-Despite the slow growth economic environment and unprecedented low interest rates, OPFG has a track record of consistent profitability.
-With the economy picking up in 2017 and 2018, OPFG is well positioned to increase its business volumes to largely offset increased costs due to investments in digitalisation, with annualised net income to tangible assets remain stable at 0.69% during 2017, compared to 0.70% during 2016.
+OPFG has a track record of consistent profitability.
+With the positive momentum in GDP growth in 2018 and 2019, OPFG is well positioned to increase its business volumes to largely offset increased costs due to investments in digitalisation, with annualised net income to tangible assets remained stable at 0.69% during 2017, compared to 0.70% during 2016.
+OPFG's net income to tangible assets has decreased slightly to 0.49% in the second quarter 2018, comparing to 0.74% as of the second quarter 2017 due mainly to lower net investment income and some non-recurring items in other operating income while expenses increased as higher development costs were recognised.
+This was partly offset by increasing net interest income and insurance income, which increased 7%, and commissions which increased 2% compared to the same period 2017.